andrewyu0/ALERTsim/README.md

 4. Custom Knowlege Base (CKB) of case law that the primary can reference, to make more directed, distilled reccs - faster/rigorous persuasion
 5. Dense Retrieval Methods: Implementing efficient dense retrieval techniques (e.g., DPR or REALM) can notably improve contextually relevant responses.
 Use existing libraries to speed up the process (particularly want to explore "gisting")
 6. Emotion and Tone Modeling: Use pre-trained sentiment analysis models to quickly adapt the agent's responses based on the sentiment of the conversation, closely simulating human-like interaction
+7. Synthetic data: capturing high quality convos for input data for other projects (e.g. training database of illegal activity convos)

 # agent-sim